pantheon-systems/documentation/source/_docs/https.md

 ### Can I bring my own certificate?
 No, but you shouldn't need to buy a dedicated certificate or worry about renewals.
 For example, wildcard certificates aren't necessary to secure communications for multiple domains, because we will automatically deploy certificates for all domains on your site.

 Some customers have purchased expensive certificates, often through an upsell from the certificate authority.
-Unfortunately, an expensive certificate does not mean increased sedurity.
+Unfortunately, an expensive certificate does not mean increased security.
 If in doubt, we encourage you to test your site with SSL Labs, compare it to this [A+ report](https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io), and share it with your client.

 If bringing your own certificate is a hard requirement, then we recommend terminating HTTPS through a 3rd-party CDN service provider.